gregorio-project/hyphen-la/patterns/generation/README.md

 Because of some deficiencies of the existing patterns, we are going to create improved patterns for classical Latin.
-The new patterns shall support marks for long and short vowels (macrons and breves, e.g. *lĭnguă Lătīnă*), as long and short vowels are important for classical Latin.
+The new patterns shall support marks for long and short vowels (macrons and breves, e.g. *lĭnguă Lătīnă*) as long and short vowels are important for classical Latin.
 The following workflow is
 planned: